QuarkNerd/blog/jdunkerley/_posts/2020-05-18-cubic-spline-in-python-and-alteryx.md

 author: jdunkerley
 title: Creating a Cubic Spline in Python and Alteryx
 summary: >-
-  In this post, we work through building up a cubic spline from first principles first in python, and then converting the python code into an Alteryx macro
+  In this post, we work through building up a cubic spline from first principles first in Python, and then converting the Python code into an Alteryx macro
 layout: default_post
 categories:
   - Tech
 image: jdunkerley/assets/spline/test_plot.png
 ---
-As a bit of a thought experiment, I wondered if how hard it would be to create a cubic spline interpolation within Alteryx.
+As a bit of a thought experiment, I wondered how hard it would be to create a cubic spline interpolation within Alteryx.
 As with many of my experiments [*BaseA* rules](https://jdunkerley.co.uk/2019/11/29/lets-alteryx-the-advent-of-code-2019/) apply.

-Stealing an [idea from Tasha Alfano](https://twitter.com/tasha_alfano/status/1257768213300916225), I thought I would do it in both python and Alteryx from first principles.
+Stealing an [idea from Tasha Alfano](https://twitter.com/tasha_alfano/status/1257768213300916225), I thought I would do it in both Python and Alteryx from first principles.
 A quick shout out to [MathAPI](https://math.now.sh/home) - a handy site and used to render all the LaTeX to SVG.

 So let's start by reviewing how to create a cubic spline and then build it up.
 I chose to use the algorithm as described in [Wikiversity](https://en.wikiversity.org/wiki/Cubic_Spline_Interpolation).
 Specifically with type II simple boundary conditions.
 I'm not going through the maths but will define the steps to build the spline.